courtsbr/stfstj/README.md

 ### Read metadata

-Suppose you want to download the metadata from lawsuits' precedentes (acordãos) with the expression "excesso de prazo".
+Suppose you want to download the metadata from lawsuits' precedents (acordãos) with the expression "excesso de prazo".
 You can run this function:

 ``` r
 df <- stf_metadata(open_search="excesso de prazo",database="acordaos")